eiffel-community/eiffel/eiffel-syntax-and-usage/glossary.md

 - [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)

 ### Composition
 A _composition_ is an immutable grouping of specific versions of [artifacts](#artifact) and/or [source changes](#source-change).
 It is more or less the same as what is elsewhere sometimes referred to as a _baseline_, which can be explained as being a fixed reference point used for comparison.
 A composition is often defined with the purpose of enabling downstream artifacts to be generated.
-It gives full traceability on what software pieces that were used to generate the artifact, being it a product artifact, a test harness or some other kind of generated artifact.
+It gives full traceability on what software pieces that were used to generate the artifact, be it a product artifact, a test harness or some other kind of generated artifact.

 #### Examples of events related to compositions:
 - [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md)